EPCCed/MPI_Intro_Self_Service/content/Part0_Introduction/contents.md

-# Introduction to Course XYZ
+# Message-Passing Programming with MPI

 This course aims to inform users of...